kiedunne/CV/README.md

 ***

-<h3 align='center'>I'm a full-stack developer and previous neuroscience researcher that has a passion for design and well-tested, maintainable code.</h3>
+<h3 align='center'>I'm a full-stack developer and previous <a href="https://www.youtube.com/watch?v=cUoFLlc54HA">award winning</a> psychology and neuroscience researcher that is passionate about design and well-tested, maintainable code.</h3>

-After spending the last decade working in many different realms of psychiatric and neuroscience research, including; spinal cord injury, neuroimaging, and drug addiction, I learnt how to code at <a href="http://www.makersacademy.com/">Makers Academy</a>, a dev bootcamp specializing in Ruby, Rails, Javascript, TDD and agile methodologies.
+After spending the last decade working in many different realms of psychiatric and neuroscience research, including; spinal cord injury, neuroimaging, and drug addiction, I learnt how to code at Makers Academy, a dev bootcamp specialising in Ruby, Rails, Javascript, TDD and agile methodologies.

 I'm looking for a junior developer role within a diverse, fast-paced team who are as passionate about creating unique digital products as I am.

 ## <a name="skills">Skills</a>